-The principle of gradual exploration recognizes the fact that it is impossible to learn everything at the same time.
-Before we learn to walk we must learn how to crawl.
+The principle of incremental development recognizes the fact that it is impossible to learn everything at the same time.
+Before we learn to walk, we must learn how to crawl.
 Before we learn to read we must learn to recognize individual letters.
 There is no way around that.
-Similarly, there are certain milestones or stages that must be achieved in developmental learning before development can continue to the next stage.
+Development is incremental and cumulative in nature.
+The "continuous development and integration of new skills" is a process that has has often been called Ongoing Emergence [49].
+The gradual accumulation of knowledge and skills during development is similar to what Michael Tomasello has called "the ratchet effect" [50].
+Once a skill has been learned it can readily be adopted by the individual or by other members of the society to discover new skills, thus, the ratchet has gone up one notch.

-Every major developmental theory either assumes or explicitly states that development proceeds in stages (Piaget 1952; Freud 1965; Bowlby 1969).
+Every major developmental theory either assumes or explicitly states that development proceeds in stages [51]-[53].
 These theories, however, often disagree about what causes the stages and what triggers the transitions between them.
 Variations in the timing of these stages have also been observed between the members of the same species.
-Therefore, the age limits set by Piaget and others about what developmental milestone should happen when must be treated as rough guidelines and not as fixed rules.
-"Although the stages correspond roughly to age levels (at least in the children studied [by Piaget]), their significance is not that they offer behavior norms for specific ages but that the sequence of the stages and the transition from one stage to the next is invariant."
-(Wolff 1960, p.
-37)
+Therefore, the age limits set by some of these theories about what developmental milestone should happen when must be treated as rough guidelines and not as fixed rules.

-E.J.
-Gibson (who was J.J.
-Gibson's wife) also expressed some doubts about the usefulness of formulating stages in developmental learning: "I want to look for trends in development, but I am very dubious about stages. [...]
+E. J. Gibson (who was J. J. Gibson's wife) has even expressed some doubts about the usefulness of formulating stages in developmental learning: "I want to look for trends in development, but I am very dubious about stages. [...]
 To repeat, trends do not imply stages in each of which a radically new process emerges, nor do they imply maturation in which a new direction exclusive of learning is created."
-(Gibson 1969, p.
-450)
+[38, p.
+450] Others have embraced the idea of stages, but only as far as they are useful in forming certain developmental invariants: "Although the stages correspond roughly to age levels (at least in the children studied [by Piaget]), their significance is not that they offer behavior norms for specific ages but that the sequence of the stages and the transition from one stage to the next is invariant."
+[54, p.
+37].
+Still others, have suggested that an information-processing perspective might be the only common organizing principle in the literature on infant perception and cognition [55].